vernisaz/simhttp/README.md

 A serviced Rust app can run as in CLI mode as in a web mode without any change.

-The server is perfectly suitable for embedded development.
+The server is perfectly suitable for an embedded development.
 You can deploy it on an embedded platform.
 CGI endpoints can be developed in C or Rust.

 ## Building
 A RustBee script file is provided to build the server.
 There are 4 dependencies from the micro libraries (crate) pool.
 The repositories should be cloned and built first.

-- [scripts](https://github.com/vernisaz/simscript) is required to build crates below
+- [scripts](https://github.com/vernisaz/simscript) it's only scripts required to build crates below
 - [RightSlash](https://github.com/vernisaz/right_slash)
 - [SimJSON](https://github.com/vernisaz/simjson)
 - [SimThreadPool](https://github.com/vernisaz/simtpool)